-Following the successful completion of the JEE Main 2024 exam in both January and April sessions, the top 2,50,000 candidates who qualified are eligible to participate in the upcoming JEE Advanced 2024 exam.
-This highly anticipated exam is expected to be held on June 2, 2024.
+Following the successful completion of the JEE Main 2025 exam in both January and April sessions, the top 2,50,000 candidates who qualified are eligible to participate in the upcoming JEE Advanced 2025 exam.

 Most of the students fail to estimate the magnificence of the IIT coursework resulting in various backlogs by the end of the first year.
 This may seem unlikely to the students preparing for JEE Advanced as it is hard to believe that the students who had cleared the toughest exam in the country have failed in the engineering programmes.
 The director of IIT Delhi, Prof. V. Ramgopal Rao, spoke about the issue and said that every one out of five students at IIT has a backlog in one or two subjects in the first year.
 He also added that it becomes difficult to clear backlogs in successive years as the course is quite demanding.